-The cause of ganglion cysts is not known.
+The cause is not known.

 Ganglion cysts are more common in young people and women.
-Participating in sports that put a lot of repeated stress on wrists increases the chance of developing a ganglion cyst.
+They are also more common in people who do activities that put stress on the wrist, such as gymnastics.

 Ortho Info—American Academy of Orthopaedic Surgeons

 Canadian Orthopaedic Foundation

 Common benign skin lesions.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/common-benign-skin-lesions.
 Updated February 5, 2018.
 Accessed September 30, 2019.

 Ganglion cyst of the wrist and hand.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00006.
 Updated March 2013.
 Accessed September 30, 2019.

 Ganglia (ganglion cysts).
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/musculoskeletal-and-connective-tissue-disorders/hand-disorders/ganglia.
 Updated October 2018.
 Accessed September 30, 2019.

 Moreno-Ramírez D, Ruiz-Villaverde R, et al. process of care for patients with benign cysts and tumors: Consensus document of the Andalusian Regional Section of the Spanish Academy of Dermatology and Venereology (AEDV).
 Actas Dermosifiliogr.
 2016 Jun;107(5):391-399.

 Last reviewed September 2019 by EBSCO Medical Review Board Warren A. Bodine, DO, CAQSM Last Updated: 8/25/2020